uio-bmi/compairr/README.md

 available.
 For the time being, please cite the following if you use CompAIRR in any published work:

-* Rognes T, Scheffer L, Sandve GK (2021)
-**CompAIRR: Efficient computation of similarities between adaptive immune receptor repertoires allowing non-exact sequence matching.**
+* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: Efficient computation of adaptive immune receptor repertoire-similarity allowing non-exact sequence matching.**
-(In prep.)
+(in prep.)

 ## Support